UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module9/module9_00.md

 ---

-# On to Assignment 7!
+# Good luck on applying your new skills!

 Notes: Insert audio here.